A federal court in Detroit sentenced a German company to pay a $35 million criminal penalty for its role in the Volkswagen diesel emissions scandal.

 Department of Justice officials said IAV used a defeat device to cheat on U.S. emissions tests that are required by the U.S. Environmental Protection Agency (EPA) and the California Air Resources Board (CARB).
 The scandal resulted in the $3 billion VW Environmental Mitigation Trust fund that allows states to purchase alternative fuel and new diesel school buses as well as other commercial vehicles.

-During the sentencing hearing, U.S. District Judge Sean F. Cox of the Eastern District of Michigan accepted plea agreement.
+During the sentencing hearing, U.S. District Judge Sean F. Cox of the Eastern District of Michigan accepted the plea agreement.
 That deal includes appointing an independent corporate compliance monitor for two years.

 - Related: EPA to Propose New Standard on NOx Emissions